-CAUTION ^ In a custom installation, the actuator must be mounted on an I-beam or other rigid structure.
+CAUTION In a custom installation, the actuator must be mounted on an I-beam or other rigid structure.
 The mounting surface must be flat within 0.004 in (0.1mm) Total Indicator Reading, in a tolerance zone of 16 x 3.5 in (410 x 90 mm).

 - 1. Lift the actuator from the box.
-Carefully lay the assembly on its right side. - 2.
+Carefully lay the assembly on its right side (NOT on the side with the linear encoder). - 2.
 Use of a guide pin is suggested.
 It is not provided with the actuator.
 If you require a guide pin, use a solid metal dowel pin, 12mm diameter, which must not extend into the actuator more than 0.40 inch (10mm) from your support.

-CAUTION The actuator support bolts for the 2000X-Series actuators are metric, M10 x 1.5 thread pitch, 25mm long.
+CAUTION The actuator support bolts for the 2000X-Series actuators are metric, M10 \times 1.5 thread pitch, 25mm long.
 The support pin and mounting bolts must not extend more than 0.40 in (10 mm) into the actuator, otherwise, binding or damage to the carriage may occur.